- About the Major

 - Stine Eckert earned her Master’s of Science in journalism from Ohio University after studying Journalism, Media and Communication Studies as well as American Studies at the University of Leipzig, Germany.
 She worked as producer and reporter for Leipzig radio station mephisto 97.6, San Francisco station Radio Goethe, radio and TV reporter, producer, and anchor for NRP-affiliate WOUB in Athens, OH.
 She also travelled to Bangladesh as a Student Fellow for the Pulitzer Center on Crisis Reporting to cover the situation of women.
 More recently she produced interviews for Al Jazeera English.
 Her research interests include international comparative work; the intersection of media, culture, and gender; and the democratic potential of new media.
 You can find her full CV on www.stineeckert.com where you can also read about her most current work, teaching experience, and publications.
 Follow her at @stineeckert

 - Jacqueline Soteropoulos Incollingo, the 2010 Scripps Howard Doctoral Fellow, was a newspaper reporter for 12 years, including six years at the Philadelphia Inquirer.
 Previously, she was a Washington correspondent for The Tampa Tribune.
 Her beats have included Philadelphia criminal and juvenile courts; federal and state courts in Florida; local and national politics; and U.S policy towards Cuba.
 She has a B.A. in history and government from Connecticut College and an M.A. from the Philip Merrill College of Journalism.
 Her research interests include how evolving technology will allow traditional media to become more interactive with consumers.
+In fall, 2013 Jackie was named the Annapolis Bureau Chief for the Merrill College's Capital News Service.

 - Michael Koliska worked as radio reporter for the last 10 years in Germany, the US and China.
 He has a MA degree in Sociology and English from Magdeburg’s Otto-von-Guericke University in Germany, where he worked for a private radio station, a local newspaper and then Germany’s largest broadcast network.
 He then joined an NPR affiliate in Illinois as news anchor/ reporter while pursuing a MS in Journalism at the University of Illinois.
 His latest assignment was as editor for China Radio International in Beijing, China.